The conjugacy problem in groups of non-orientable 3-manifolds: Proof of Theorem A

 {\it Proof of {\rm (iv)}}.
-Since $\V$ is geometrizable one has a solution to the word problem in $V$ (cf. \cite{epstein}).
+Since $\V$ is geometrisable the word problem is solvable in $V$ (cf. \cite{epstein}).
 In particular in case of the peripheral subgroup $\{1\}$ coming from a $\SS^2$ component one can solve the generalized word problem.

 Suppose first that $\V$ is orientable.
 Then any peripheral subgroup $V_1\not=\{1\}$ comes from a torus $\TT^2\hookrightarrow \partial\V$.
 Consider an homeomorphic copy $\V'$ of $\V$, and the double $2\V=\V\sqcup_{\TT^2} \V'$ of $\V$ along the boundary component $\TT^2\hookrightarrow \partial \V$.
-The same argument as in Lemma 1.2 of \cite{cp3mg} shows that $2\V$ is geometrizable, hence $\pi_1(2\V)$ has solvable word problem.
-The group $\pi_1(2\V)$ splits into the amalgam $V*_{V_1} V'$ equipped with the isomorphism $v\in V\longmapsto v'\in V'$ which restricts to identity on the subgroup $V_1\simeq\ZZ$.
-Let $v$ be an element of $V$ given by a word on $S\cup S^{-1}$, then by the normal form theorem for amalgams (cf. \cite{mks}), $v\in V_1$ if and only if $v^{-1}v'=1$ in $\pi_1(2\V)$, which can be checked using the solution to word problem in $\pi_1(2\V)$.
-If yes enumerate elements in $V_1$ as words on the generators found in (iii) and for each use a solution to the word problem in $V$ to decide whether it equals $v$, to finally write down $v$ as a word on generators of $V_1$; this naive process can be improved using the quasi-convexity of $V_1$ in $V$ (cf. \cite{epstein}).
-(Note that in case $\V$ is an orientable piece coming from a JSJ decomposition of a closed irreducible 3-manifold --as occurs in our context-- a far more efficient solution is given by proposition 4.2 of \cite{cp3mg}).
-In particular this solves the generalized word problem for peripheral subgroups in $W$.
+Then \cite[Lemma 1.2]{cp3mg} shows that $2\V$ is geometrisable, therefore $\pi_1(2\V)$ has solvable word problem.
+The group $\pi_1(2\V)$ splits into the amalgam $V*_{V_1} V'$ equipped with the isomorphism $v\in V\longmapsto v'\in V'$ which restricts to the identity on the subgroup $V_1\simeq\ZZ$.
+Let $v$ be an element of $V$ given as a word on $S\cup S^{-1}$, then by the normal form theorem for amalgams (cf. \cite{mks}), $v\in V_1$ if and only if $v^{-1}v'=1$ in $\pi_1(2\V)$, which can be checked using the solution to the word problem in $\pi_1(2\V)$.
+If yes one can enumerate elements in $V_1$ as words on the generators found in (iii) and for each use a solution to the word problem in $V$ to decide whether it equals $v$, to finally write down $v$ as a word on generators of $V_1$; this naive process can be improved using the quasi-convexity of $V_1$ in $V$ (cf. \cite{epstein}).
+(Note that in case $\V$ is an orientable piece coming from a JSJ decomposition of a closed irreducible 3-manifold --as occurs in our context-- a far more efficient solution is given by \cite[Proposition 4.2]{cp3mg}).
+In particular this solves the generalized word problem for peripheral subgroups of $W$.